-Fasten the regulator/rectifier unit, the relay and the ignition coil on a convenient place, maybe in the side pocket.
+Fasten the regulator/rectifier, the relay and the ignition coil at a convenient place.

-You can position the parts on any other place, maybe in the empty battery case.
+You may position the parts on any other place, maybe in the empty battery case.

 Connect the parts as shown in the respective wiring diagram!

-For our standard DC regulator (95 22 699 06), use the wiring diagram 71ir12: For our DC regulator with built in smooting condenser (73 00 799 50), use additional the wiring diagram reg\102:
+For our standard DC regulator (95 22 699 06), use the wiring diagram 71ir12:

+For our DC regulator with built in smooting condenser (73 00 799 50), use additional the wiring diagram reg_102: